dilettant/thepublicoffice/index.md

 ##Local venues for shared knowledge

-During Fall 2015, we are hoping to open a first Public Office in Hässelby gård (Stockholm), together with The Stockholm Public Libraries.
-Do you want to know more, or engage in the project?
-Sign up here, and we'll get back to you.
+Hey!
+We're currently in contact with cultural institutions, property owners, architects, researchers, businesses and politicians about the potential of meeting places based on local participation.
+So far, no long-term public offices have been established, but if you want to know more, collaborate or get involved in the project – sign up for the newsletter or contact us.

 Read more about [the vision of The Public Office!](http://thepublicoffice.se/home.html)